projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

    "/dev/sda1" mentioned below with "/dev/nvme0n1p1" if you are using an NVMe drive.

-1. Copy the debian.img to your NUC:
+1. Copy the debian.img to your Intel NUC:

    .. code-block:: none